 Ivor Gurney (1890-1937) was gassed during the war and never fully recovered, being taken into care for the last years of his life.
 He also composed many songs;

-David Jones (1895-1974) had a Welsh father but was born in Kent and his epic work was In Parenthesis on the subject of war;
+David Jones (1895-1974) had a Welsh father but was born in Kent and served throughout the Great War.
+His epic work was In Parenthesis on the subject of war;

 Robert Nichols (1893-1944) had early success with his poem Invocation in 1915 but he later turned to writing plays;